qetsiankulu/MiniChatApp/README.md

 **Time Limit: 2 Hours**

 ## Overview
-Build a simplified chat interface that simulates a conversation with an AI assistant.
-This test evaluates your SwiftUI skills, MVVM architecture understanding, and ability to create clean, maintainable code.
+A simplified chat interface that simulates a conversation with an Mock AI assistant

 ## Requirements
 ### Core Features (Must Have)